pomdb/pomdb-go/README.md

     <a href="https://github.com/pomdb/pomdb-go/releases/latest"><img src="https://img.shields.io/github/release/pomdb/pomdb-go.svg?style=flat-square"></a>
   </p>
   <p>
-    <strong>PomDB</strong> is an innovative approach to database management, leveraging the robust storage capabilities of <a href="https://aws.amazon.com/s3">S3</a> and <a href="https://min.io">MinIO</a> to store and retrieve data.
+    <strong>PomDB</strong> is an innovative approach to database management, leveraging the robust storage capabilities of <a href="https://aws.amazon.com/s3">S3</a> to store and retrieve data.
 PomDB is entirely client-driven and enforces an opinionated structure for consistency, compatibility, and speed :fire:
   </p>
 </div>